Chemical Peels Specialist in Raleigh NC

 Results vary depending on the type of peel, but most clients notice a smoother, brighter complexion within a week.
 Light peels offer a subtle glow with little downtime, while medium peels provide more dramatic changes after some peeling and redness subsides.
 It's essential to avoid direct sun exposure and wear SPF daily after your peel to protect your new skin and prevent future damage.

-Many clients at Citrine Skin & Lash Spa report that their skin feels softer, more even-toned, and visibly clearer even after just one session.
-With continued treatments, improvements in fine lines, pigmentation, and acne scars become even more noticeable.
+Even after only one treatment, many customers at Citrine Skin & Lash Spa say that their skin feels smoother, more balanced in tone, and noticeably clearer.
+Improvements in pigmentation, fine wrinkles, and acne scars become even more apparent with regular treatments.

 To enhance the benefits of your peel, consider combining it with other services like microdermabrasion, LED light therapy, or hydrating oxygen facials.
 These treatments can reduce inflammation, speed healing, and boost the overall glow of your skin.
 At Citrine, we often recommend a custom plan that includes both exfoliating and nourishing therapies to get the most out of your investment.